alttch/eva3/doc/iac.rst

     To allow deployment, SFA must have child controllers connected in management mode (connected controllers master keys should be set).
-Also, cloud manager feature should be enabled in SFA configuration file.
+Also, :ref:`cloud manager <install_cloud>` feature should be enabled in SFA configuration file.

 .. contents::